Putnam-Lab/Lab_Management/Equipment_Protocols/Apex_Virtual_Outlets_Fluctuations.md

 Real to Virtual Link  ![](https://github.com/Putnam-Lab/Lab_Management/blob/master/Equip_Images/10_real_to_virtual.jpg?raw=true)

-# Example code for setting a dirunal temperature flucation using a heater and a chiller
+# Example code for setting a diurnal temperature flucation using a heater and a chiller

 ### Real Outlet Chill1
 Set OFF